Shugo: History

 The post is said to have been created in 1185 by shogun Minamoto no Yoritomo to aid the capture of Yoshitsune, with the additional motivation of extending the rule of the Minamoto shogunate government throughout Japan.
 The shugo (military governors) progressively supplanted the existing kokushi (civil governors), who were appointed by the Imperial Court in Kyoto.
 Officially, the gokenin in each province were supposed to serve the shugo, but in practice, the relationship between them was fragile, as the gokenin were vassals of the shōgun as well.

 Shugo often stayed for long periods in the capital, far from their province, and were sometimes appointed shugo for several provinces at the same time.
 In such cases, a deputy shugo, or shugodai (守護代), was appointed.

+Following the establishment of the Ashikaga shogunate, the authority of the Shugo expanded rapidly.
+While the Shugo had been responsible for punishing murderers, putting down rebellions and providing guard duty during the Kamakura period, they now gained jurisdiction over land-related matters.
+This gave them almost complete military and administrative authority over the provinces.
+Another difference was the practice of splitting the role between two people.
+The Shugo office could be divided into district-level units, enabling several shugo to be installed in a single province at the same time.
+The shogunate used this system to counteract the growing power of individual Shugo.

 Over time, the powers of some shugo grew considerably.
 Around the time of the Ōnin War (1467–1477), conflicts between shugo became common.
 Some shugo lost their powers to subordinates such as the shugodai, while others strengthened their grip on their territories.
 As a result, at the end of the 15th century, the beginning of the Sengoku period, the power in the country was divided amongst military lords of various kinds (shugo, shugodai, and others), who came to be called daimyōs.

-Famous shugo and daimyō clans of the Muromachi period
+List of shugo and daimyō clans

 Below is a list of some of the major clans that produced shugos and daimyōs during the Muromachi era and Sengoku period, as well as the regions over which they ruled.
+The clans in bold indicate relatives of the Ashikaga clan.